11 Reasons to Start a Herb Garden

 11. There’s an Herb for Every Garden

-One of the joys of growing herbs is discovering just how many varieties are available.
+One of the joys of growing herbs is discovering the incredible variety available.
 Whether you’re looking for culinary herbs, fragrant flowers, medicinal plants, or pollinator favorites, there’s an herb to suit every garden style and growing space.

 With so many options to choose from, you can create an herb garden that reflects your own interests – whether that’s cooking, tea making, natural crafts, pollinator gardening, or simply enjoying beautiful and fragrant plants.